July 23rd, 2018

 It was another hot and sunny day, with views forever.
 I could even see the Olympic peninsula.
 There were also tons of Rainier sightings.

-I got a message that Skybird and Spitz (formerly Julia and Zeek) had left Snoqualmie about half a day behind me.
+I got a message that Skybird and Spatz had just left Snoqualmie and so were about a day behind me.
 I hope they can catch me at some point, as I really enjoyed their company.
 Taylor is also about a day behind.
-Plants (formerly Jose) is half a day ahead.
+Plants is half a day ahead.
 There were lots of areas with cell coverage the past two days, which is why I know these details.

 A plant called Bear Grass…there is lots of it in this section.